 Otherwise our ESG goal is to promote progressive company behaviour in the companies we invest in through engagement in relation primarily to the environment but also to pay, gender, transparency and other ESG criteria.
 We are fully supportive of gender equality, including equal pay, and endeavour to invest in companies that make a commitment to this practice.

 Our current investment managers are Rathbone Greenbank.
 They are well known in the field of ethical investment in UK, with a long track-record of using the holdings under their stewardship to push for corporate good practice.
 They have signed up to the United Nations Principles for Responsible Investment (UNPRI), and are assisting us to track the carbon intensity of our investments using data from the Carbon Disclosure Project and other sources.
 PPCF also has an investment in Clarks shoes, independently of our Rathbone Greenbank portfolio.

-Our accounts, which can be viewed here, show a full list of our investments last year.
-You are welcome to contact the Secretary at the email address below for further information about this issue.
+Our accounts show a full list of our investments, year on year.
+You are welcome to contact the Trust Secretary at the email address below for further information about this issue.
 We would be pleased to hear from other organisations seeking to promote transparency in this field.